-I hope that after reading Diabetes Basics, you are now convinced of the importance of diabetes tracking, balancing food, exercise, and medications to improve blood glucose control and achieve your optimal health.
+If you haven't read the Diabetes Basics article, we highly recommend reading it first for background information on diabetes.
+I hope that after reading Diabetes Basics, you are convinced of the importance of tracking to improve blood glucose control and achieve optimal health.

 MyNetDiary Diabetes Tracker is built from the ground up to store and organize your carb intake, medication, exercise, blood glucose, and other physical parameters all in one place, providing charts, overviews, and reports based on the information you track.

 The mobile app helps you make your tracking consistent, since you are more likely to stay on top of logging if MyNetDiary is at your fingertips.
 Another benefit is that the mobile app optionally backs up data to the web and syncs up when a connection is available.

 For Premium members, the website provides all the tracking features the mobile app has and more!
 You can view charts and reports on a large screen, enter all tracking data efficiently using keyboard and mouse, combine several charts to see them together, use more chart and reporting options (including printing).
 The website allows optional sharing of your diary with others, provides internet-enabled integration with Withings and Fitbit and offers community forum participation.

 Buying Premium membership is a great value!
 You get full access to diabetes tracking and all other MyNetDiary features from both web and free mobile apps.
 That is, if you purchase Premium membership, you do not need to purchase the Diabetes Tracker mobile app.